cn0047/stash/ed/google.dataStore/README.md

 * Property body is too long.
 Maximum length is 1500. (`noindex` can fix this issue).
 * [How delete element from array](https://monosnap.com/file/YrQHARwcRPAEagaNfoKeMhh1o1bsnZ).
 * How reproduce prod datastore timeout problem?
+* DataStore: cannot load field "id" into a "Project.Entity": no such struct field (after rename field in struct when have entities in datastore with property id).

 #### GO